mozilla/zamboni/docs/api/topics/feed.rst

     :param carrier: the ID of a :ref:`carrier <carriers>`.
 If defined, it will restrict this feed item to only be viewed by users of this carrier.
     :type carrier: int|null
-    :param category: the ID of a :ref:`category <categories>`.
+    :param category: the slug of a :ref:`category <categories>`.
 If defined, it will restrict this feed item to only be viewed by users browsing this category.
-    :type category: int|null
+    :type category: string|null
     :param region: the ID of a :ref:`region <regions>`.
 If defined, it will restrict this feed item to only be viewed in this region.
     :type region: int|null